-Kolyva (Κολλυβα in Greek), the wheat which we use at memorials for the dead (shown here surrounded by flowers with a picture of the departed loved one) was originally a pagan symbol, but Christ gave it new meaning: He is the seed planted in the earth from which new and greater life springs up – his Death and Resurrection.
+Kolyva (Κολλυβα in Greek), the wheat which we use at memorials for the dead was a pre-Christian Greek symbol of new life. (here surrounded by flowers with a picture of the departed loved one) Christ gave it new meaning: He is the seed planted in the earth from which new and greater life springs up – his Death and Resurrection.
 So shall we be in our death and resurrection.

-He continued: “Shall I say, Father, save me from this hour?
-No”, he said almost to himself, “This is why I came to this hour.
+He continued: “What shall I say, Father, save me from this hour?
+No”, said almost to Himself, “This is why I came to this hour.
 Father glorify thy name.”
 A voice was heard: “I have glorified it, and I will glorify it again.”
-Thunder? the voice of an angel?
+Then thunder? the voice of an angel?
 Jesus said, “This voice has come for your sake…Now is the judgment of this world.
-Now shall the ruler of this world [Satan] be cast out, and I when I am lifted up from the earth will draw all the world to myself.”
-And here we are, brothers and sisters, thousands of miles away and twenty centuries later, still drawn to him by his love lifted up on the Cross.
+Now shall the ruler of this world [Satan] be cast out, and when I am lifted up from the earth I will draw all the world to myself.”
+And here we are, brothers and sisters, thousands of miles away and twenty centuries later, still drawn to Him by hHs love lifted up on the Cross.

 His hearers didn’t understand – little wonder.
 “But isn’t the Christ supposed to remain forever?
 Who is this Son of Man?
 What is this ‘being lifted up'”?
 He gives no answer.
 He is done with words.
 Now he will show them.
 He says only, “A little while longer the light is with you.
 Walk in the light while you have the light, that you may become sons of light.”
 Then he departed and “was hidden from them”.
 His public ministry was over.

-Then John adds his own commentary written many years later when it had become clear that the Jews as a people were not going to believe in Jesus Christ – though he had given them so many signs that he was their Messiah.
+Then John (below as young man) adds his own commentary written many years later when it had become clear that the Jews as a people were not going to believe in Jesus Christ – though He had given them so many signs that He was their Messiah.
 John says this fulfilled the prophecy of Isaiah: God has “blinded their eyes, hardened their hearts lest they should see and understand”.
 But that was no explanation for their unbelief.
 John had no explanation.
-Though he adds that even some of the rulers did believe but didn’t admit it lest they be cast out of the synagog, for “they loved the praise of men more than the praise of God” – and that was even worse.
+Though he adds that even some of the rulers did believe but didn’t admit it, lest they be cast out of the synagog, for “they loved the praise of men more than the praise of God” – and that was even worse.

-Then John returns to the story – and this is so poignant: Jesus cried out.
+Then John returns to the story – and this is so poignant it always fills my eyes with tears – Jesus cried out.
 This was in private.
-I wonder if only his beloved John was there to hear it.
+I wonder if only his beloved John was there to hear it and later record it.
+(This is so poignant it always brings tears to my eyes.)
 He cried out in grief.
-He had known from the beginning he would be rejected, but that didn’t mean it didn’t hurt.
-Even if we know something terrible is going to happen, it still hurts, indeed all the worse for knowing it is coming.
-But it wasn’t only the Jews who caused him to cry out, was it?
-It was all who would turn away from him and his love, and that’s all of us sometimes, isn’t it?
+He had known from the beginning He would be rejected, but still it hurt.
+Even if we know something terrible is going to happen, it still hurts, indeed all the worse for knowing it was coming, and this hurt Him so much.
+But I think it wasn’t only the Jews who caused Him to cry out.
+It was all who would turn away from Him and His love – and that’s us sometimes, isn’t it?

-To reject Christ, to consciously reject his word is to “reject everlasting life”.
-For Christ is God and God is life and only in God is life.
-“I am the resurrection, I am life”, he had said.
-Then he repeats: “I have spoken only what the Father told me to say.”
-As if, even though he knew what would happen, he couldn’t accept it, couldn’t believe it.
+To intentionally reject Jesus Christ and His words is to reject everlasting life.
+For Christ is God and God is life, and only in God is life.
+“I am the resurrection, I am life”, He had said.
+Then He repeats: “I have spoken only what the Father told me to say.”
+As if, even though He knew what would happen, He couldn’t accept it, couldn’t believe it.
 How was it possible that they could reject something so beautiful, so life-giving, so true, so obvious?
 Yet there it was.
-And it was breaking his heart.
+And it was breaking His heart.

-I think this is Jesus at his most “human”, and the most heart-wrenching passage in the Gospels.
+I think this is Jesus at His most human, and this the most heart-wrenching passage in the Gospels.

 It was now Tuesday night.
 Tomorrow Judas will go to the authorities and ask, “What will you give me if I deliver him to you?”

-Holy Wednesday morning Liturgy of the Presanctified Gifts
+Next: Post: Holy Wednesday Morning Liturgy of the Presanctified Gifts